 Details of Induction for postgraduate students studying in the School are listed below.

-All information pertaining to Induction will be in the Postgraduate Induction (PDF: 69KB).
+All information pertaining to Induction will be in the Postgraduate Induction timetable (PDF: 72KB).

 You will also receive a copy of your timetable in your Induction pack at the introductory session on Monday 25 September.

 As part of Induction, you are invited to take part in a free excursion depending on your programme of study.

 Our lively Postgraduate Forum comprises a dynamic and enthusiastic group of postgraduate students, researching in diverse areas across:

 We encourage both undergraduate and postgraduate students to join us for an exciting historical excursion during Induction.
 Details and booking forms can be found below.